WORKING WITH INDIA

-India will be the third biggest economy in the world by 2030 and is predicted to grow at an average of 5.9% per annum until 2050, making it the most rapidly expanding of all G20 countries.
+India is set to be the third biggest economy in the world by 2030 and is predicted to grow at an average of 5.9% per annum until 2050, making it the most rapidly expanding of all G20 countries.

-As the world’s largest democracy, with ambitions towards advanced manufacturing technologies and processes, India is an ideal trading partner for the Sheffield City Region, for mutual benefit.
-Sheffield City Region’s world leading capabilities in manufacturing, design and development, backed by two world leading academic institutions mean there are a wealth of opportunities for collaboration.
+As the world’s largest democracy, with ambitions towards advanced manufacturing technologies and processes, India is an ideal trading partner for South Yorkshire, for mutual benefit.
+South Yorkshire’s world leading capabilities in manufacturing, design and development, backed by two internationally renowned academic institutions means there are a wealth of opportunities for collaboration.

 Our research-led advanced manufacturing cluster here in South Yorkshire, backed by the University of Sheffield’s Advanced Manufacturing Research Centre (AMRC) is well developed and is working closely with companies around the world to develop new technologies.